 Thank you, for your visit.
-You have given me a gift.
-I am very grateful.
+You have given me a gift and I am very grateful.

 Please allow me to introduce myself.
 I am kea, pronounced key.